16 December 2017

 We thought of replacing the apples with rose bushes to add more colour and scent to the gardens, but thought that they might look a bit underwhelming there.
 Then Ian Haynes from the Town Council suggested standard roses, which would have some presence, and add colour, height, scent, and a touch of formality to the gardens.
 Perfect!

-We had quite a list of requirements – first and foremost, we needed roses that bees find attractive; many are, but many others aren’t, and it isn’t enough just to buy single-flowered rather than double-flowered varieties (in theory, bees prefer single flowers, which give them easy access to nectar and pollen, over double flowers, whose petals get in the way.
-But the bees don’t always seem to have read the articles saying that, and clearly colour and other factors are involved).
+We had quite a list of requirements – first and foremost, we needed roses that bees find attractive.
+Many roses fit the bill, but many others don’t, particularly those with more than a single row of petals.
+In theory, bees prefer single-flowered roses, which give them easy access to nectar and pollen, over double-flowered ones, whose petals get in the way, but the bees don’t always seem to have know that, and clearly colour and other factors are involved.

 It’s not really surprising that there were only a few varieties that satisfied all the requirements, but fortunately we’ve found two that look really great – Rhapsody in Blue and Remembrance.
-Once established in a couple of years, they should contribute colour at shoulder height, over several months, and scent.
-But just to make sure of the scent, we’ve also found room for an Alfred de Dalmas bush in the third bed down, near the bench by the others.
+Once established in a couple of years, they should contribute colour and scent at shoulder height, for several months.
+But just to make sure of the scent, we’ve also found room for an Alfred de Dalmas bush in the third bed down, near the bench on the Bowls Club side.

 We thought the plants would arrive at the end of December or early in the new year, so it was quite a surprise when they arrived at the end of last week.
-After a few texts and changed arrangements, four of us were able to get together to put them in this morning.
-We added a little fish, blood and bone to the bottom of each planting hole and mixed the soil with the same amount of leaf mould as we put it back around the plant.
+After a few texts and changed arrangements, four of us braved freezing rain to put them in this morning, including our Duke of Edinburgh’s student, which was well over and above what we expect.
+We added a little fish, blood and bone to the bottom of each planting hole and mixed the soil fifty-fifty with leaf mould as we put it back around the plant.
 Once the soil’s settled in a couple of months, we’ll underplant the beds, probably with hardy geraniums.
 Can’t wait for the flowers and the scent this summer!